 - Vandalism or elevator misuse.
 It is obviously very difficult to predict and price in this type of coverage

 - Obsolete parts – most contracts allow for an extra charge for the difference between the normal purchase cost of a similar regularly available part and the cost to custom manufacture and/or source a replacement.
-Keeping your elevator equipment current by Modernizing it will minimize or eliminate these surprize costs and down time.
+Keeping your elevator equipment current by Modernizing it will minimize or eliminate these surprise costs and downtime.

 - Proprietary Parts – purchasing an elevator with proprietary parts and/or control systems will severely limit your options for choosing a maintenance service provider.
 For more information see: How to Choose an Elevator Maintenance Company

-- Buried piping or cylinders (on hydraulic elevators) – Corrosion failures of these components happen rarely in newer elevators, but most older units have little or no corrosion protection and will eventually fail if there is ground water present.
+- Buried piping or cylinders (on hydraulic elevators) – Corrosion failures of these components happen rarely in newer elevators, but most older units have little or no corrosion protection and will eventually fail if there is groundwater present.
 This is a big ticket item costing tens of thousands of dollars.
 Many jurisdictions have mandated the replacement of the oldest, least safe designs.
-For the Ontario requirements see: TSSA Single Bulkhead Cylinder Replacement Order.

 - Items outside of the control or scope of the elevator contractor.
 Typical items in this category are, problems caused by power failures, problems caused by debris in door tracks that are not kept clear, elevator service, or fire operation keys left in the wrong position etc.

-Despite the fact, that a building owner has contracted with an elevator contractor to maintain their elevator, the owner, or their agent can not be totally hands off when it comes to elevators.
-In Ontario, TSSA still holds the building owner responsible for manyelevator items.
-For a good summary of these items see: TSSA Reminder of Elevator Owner Responsibilities
+Despite the fact, that a building owner has contracted with an elevator contractor to maintain their elevator, the owner, or their agent cannot be totally hands off when it comes to elevators.
+In Ontario, TSSA still holds the building owner responsible for many elevator items.

 When looking at or comparing elevator maintenance contracts, there is often more to them than what is initially apparent.
 It can be helpful to have a trusted individual, who is familiar with the elevator industry, review them with you so that you know what you are contracting to do and what you are not.